 How do I cite my sources?

-There are two main variables that will determine your approach to citing sources: Your communication’s level of formality and your company’s guidelines.
+When citing sources in business, you must consider your communication’s level of formality and your company/industry guidelines.
 For less formal writing, a hyperlink to your source is generally sufficient.
 This can be included directly in the text of your document.
 For example:

 “Yet, a study by Morgan Stanley disproves this misconception.
 Companies that adhere to environmentally friendly practices show better operational performance, which translates to a positive effect on stock price performance.”

-For a more formal writing (e.g. a business forecast to external clients), you would want to include formal citations to sources such as government agencies and trade publications.
+For formal writing (e.g. a business forecast to external clients), you should include formal citations to sources such as government agencies and trade publications.

 Do I need to cite sources for speeches?

 Yes.
-When substantiating your logos in oral presentations you should still reference your source.
+When substantiating your logos in oral presentations you must reference your source.
 Remember that citations in business are about logos and ethos.
 If you were the audience, which statement would you find more convincing?

 - “Studies have shown that consumers are more likely to choose an eco-friendly brand.”